d2l-ai/d2l-vi/chapter_optimization/optimization-intro_vn.md

 ## Optimization Challenges in Deep Learning
 -->

-# Những thử thách của Tối ưu trong Học sâu
+# Thách thức Tối ưu trong Học sâu

 <!--
 In this chapter, we are going to focus specifically on the performance of the optimization algorithm in minimizing the objective function, rather than a model's generalization error.